 It’s scientific – What do plants need in order to grow?
 Why are leaves green?
 How much water is ‘just right’?
 These are all good educational questions you can use to teach your kids about the science of plants.

 Creates family bonding time – Gardening together is the perfect family activity.
 More hands make the work easier and you can spend some quality time together.
-Decide on a theme for your garden that the whole family can enjoy.
+Decide on a theme for your family garden that everyone can enjoy.
 For instance, an Italian themed garden might include herbs and veggies that are perfect for pizza or pasta.

-Teaches patience – It can take several weeks for a plant to grow from a seed, but your kids will be able to see the process along the way and learn to be patient for the final outcome.
-They’ll learn that being patient is worth the wait.
+Teaches patience – It can take several weeks for a plant to grow from a seed, but your children will be able to see the process along the way and learn to be patient for the final outcome.
+Kids will learn that being patient is worth the wait.

 With so many benefits of gardening with children, you may be ready to start planning your garden right away.
 But what are the first steps?
 What do you need to know?
 And what tools do you need?
 Don’t worry, I’ve got you covered.
 First, the tools.

-There are a number of tools you’ll need for your child’s garden.
+There are a number of tools you’ll need for your child-friendly family garden.
 Some you’ll find in a garden center, others in a craft store.
 You may even have several of these ideas in your house already.